-Instead, we took the gems from each guide, and injected what works from our own business, and laid it out for you here.
+Instead, we took the gems and tips from each guide, and injected what works from our own business, and laid it out for you here.

 By the time you reach the end of this guide, you’ll be an unofficial expert on cold email.

 The 3 Biggest Cold Email Myths & Misconceptions